 The test drive is when you really need to be paying attention to the functionality of the vehicle.
 There are all kinds of sounds that might indicate the car is a lemon.

 The most blaring sounds you need to listen for are loud knocks or pings coming from the engine.
 These can indicate a very wide range of problems.
-If you hear them, you may want to avoid the car altogether.
+If you hear them during the pre-purchase car inspection, you may want to avoid the vehicle altogether.

 Buying a used car is almost always a stressful experience.
 It is NOT something you want to approach without a plan.
-Even without a mechanic background, following these steps can do a lot to reduce the chances of buying a faulty used car.
+Even without a mechanic background, following these steps can greatly reduce the chances of buying a faulty used car.